Hecatoncheires: Briareus/Aegaeon

 Briareus, summoned to Olympus by Thetis to quell a revolt against Zeus by Poseidon, Athena and Hera.
 Etching by Tommaso Piroli (1795) after a drawing of John Flaxman.

 Briareus was the most prominent of the three Hundred-Handers.
-In Hesiod's Theogony he is singled out as being "good", and is rewarded by Poseidon, who gives Briareus his daughter Cymopolea (otherwise unknown) for his wife.
+In Hesiod's Theogony he is singled out as being "good", and is rewarded by Poseidon, who gives Briareus his daughter Cymopolea (otherwise unknown) as wife.

-In Homer's Iliad, Briareus is given a second name, Aegaeon, saying that Briareus is the name the gods call him, while mortals call him Aegaeon.
+In Homer's Iliad, Briareus is given a second name, Aegaeon, and it is said that the gods call him Briareus whereas humans call him Aegaeon.
 It is told in the Iliad how, during a palace revolt by the Olympians Hera, Poseidon and Athena, who wished to chain Zeus, the sea goddess Thetis brought to Olympus:

 him of the hundred hands [ἑκατόγχειρον], whom the gods call Briareus, but all men Aegaeon; for he is mightier than his father.
 He sat down by the side of [Zeus], exulting in his glory, and the blessed gods were seized with fear of him, and did not bind Zeus.

 This second name does not seem to be a Homeric invention.
 According to the scholiast on Apollonius of Rhodes, the legendary seventh-century BC poet Cinaethon apparently knew both names for the Hundred-Hander.
 The name also appears in the lost epic poem the Titanomachy.

 Titan ally

 While in Hesiod and Homer, the powerful Hundred-Hander Briareus was a faithful and rewarded ally of Zeus, the Titanomachy seems to have reflected a different tradition.
 Apparently, according to the Titanomachy, Aegaeon was the son of Gaia and Pontus (Sea), rather than Gaia and Uranus, and fought on the side of the Titans, rather than the Olympians.
 The scholiast on Apollonius of Rhodes tells us that, according to Cinaethon, Aegeaon was defeated by Poseidon.
-Apollonius of Rhodes mentions the "great tomb of Aegaeon", seen by the Argonauts when "they were passing within sight of the mouth of the Rhyndacus ... a short distance beyond Phrygia".
+Apollonius of Rhodes mentions the "great tomb of Aegaeon", seen by the Argonauts when "they were passing within sight of the mouth of the Rhyndacus […] a short distance beyond Phrygia".
 The scholiast on Apollonius says that the tomb marked the spot where Aegaeon's defeat occurred.

-As in the lost Titanomachy, for the Latin poets Virgil and Ovid, Briareus was also an enemy of the gods, rather than an ally.
+To the Latin poets Virgil and Ovid, as in the lost Titanomachy, Briareus was an enemy of the gods, not an ally.
 In his Aeneid, Virgil has Aegaeon make war against the gods, "with fifty sounding shields and fifty swords".
 Ovid, in his poem Fasti, has Briareus on the side of the Titans.
-As Ovid tells us, after the Titans had been overthrown, apparently in order to restore the Titans to power, Briareus sacrificed a bull, about which it had been prophesied that whoever burned its entrails would be able to conquer the gods.
-However just when Briareus was about to burn the entrails, birds snatched them away, and were rewarded with a home among the stars.
+As Ovid tells us, after the Titans had been overthrown—apparently in order to restore the Titans to power—Briareus sacrificed a bull, about which it had been prophesied that whoever burned its entrails would be able to conquer the gods; however, just when Briareus was about to burn the entrails, birds snatched them away, and were rewarded with a home among the stars.